On the thupr event, Cleaning up Communications

 And we’re supposed to have good relationships with the media?

-It was interesting to note that of those attending, several came from the industries that serve us.
+It was interesting to note that of those attending the clean up event, several came from the industries that serve us.
 Given that it’s technology and press release services that allow us to send out ‘splat at the wall’ ‘write once, release many’ press releases, and that’s where many gripes begin, it’s easy to see why they would want to hear what we need.

 There have never been more tools available, at a reasonable price and even free, to give indicators of the progress of campaigns.
 No excuses.